DaniG2k/honukai-iterm-zsh/README.md

 ### Extra eye-candy

-There's a bunch of settings you might want to change in your profile in order to get the extra eye-candy.
+There are a number of settings you might want to change in your profile in order to get extra eye-candy.

 #### **Text** tab: